0xzer0x/0xzer0x.github.io/content/resume.md

 {{% job title="DevOps Engineer" company="Synapse Analytics" from="Oct 2024" to="Present" location="Cairo, Egypt" %}}

+- Design and maintain an internal Python package and CLI for license generation, validation, and secure distribution, integrated with AWS KMS, DynamoDB, and SSM Parameter Store; adopted across 3 core products
+- Cut Amazon RDS costs by 45.9% for a key client by switching to burstable Graviton instances
-• Reduced production image size by 28.8% by migrating CI pipelines to using Buildah instead of Docker-in-Docker<br/>
+- Reduced production container image size by 28.8% by transitioning CI pipelines from Docker-in-Docker to Buildah
-• Developed, packaged, and deployed 2 Python services for controlling on-premise deployment and automating manual tasks using FastAPI and Celery
+- Refactored 20+ Ansible roles to improve modularity, reusability, and long-term maintainability of infrastructure automation

 {{% /job %}}